 The thesis committee is composed of the major professor and at least two other faculty members at the rank of Assistant Professor or above.
-Students pursuing a minor must have one committee member of the committee from the minor department.
+Students pursuing a minor must have one committee member from the minor department.
 Any change in the composition of the thesis committee must be formally made at least one month prior to the final oral examination to provide the new committee member with time to become familiar with the thesis work.

 The student works on the thesis primarily with the major professor.
-Other committee members serve as a resource base, offering suggestions at the proposal hearing, evaluating the student's written thesis and oral defense of the thesis, assessing the student as a doctoral candidate, and writing reference letters.
+Other committee members serve as a resource base, offering suggestions at the proposal hearing, evaluating the student's written thesis and oral defense of the thesis, assessing the student's potential as a prospective doctoral student, and writing reference letters.